blocklet/media-kit/.aigne/doc-smith/docs/api-reference-uploader-provider-hooks.md

 # <UploaderProvider /> and Hooks

-For more advanced use cases, you might need to trigger the Uploader from a different part of your application, or programmatically control its behavior.
+For more advanced use cases, you might need to trigger the Uploader from a different part of your application or programmatically control its behavior.
 The `UploaderProvider` component and its associated hooks provide a flexible way to decouple the Uploader's UI from its trigger, using React's Context API.

 This pattern is ideal when you want to open the Uploader modal from a button in a header, a link in a menu, or any element that isn't a direct child of the Uploader itself.